 - You are caring for someone with a global learning disability

 If you have a learning disability but ILDP are unable to offer you support, they can advise on other services that you can contact.
 They all work specifically for people with learning disabilities.
-The three services below offer community support for people who are not eligible for ILDP services:
+These three services offer community support for people who are not eligible for ILDP services:

 If you are a friend and/or family member who assists someone with a Learning Disability, please see Carers Advice for more information on the support available.